Wilhelmina Barns-Graham: Artistic style

 Through the course of her life Wilhelmina Barns-Graham's work generally lay on the divide between abstract and representational, typically drawing on inspirations from landscape.
 From as early as the age of eight Barns-Graham had been creating abstract shapes with coloured chalks.
-From 1940, when she arrived in Cornwall, her pictures are exploratory and even tentative as she began to develop her own method and visual language.
-The influence of St Ives then starts to arise, to take hold as local shapes and colours appear in the images - the Cornish rocks, landscape and buildings.
-Perhaps the most significant innovation at this time derived from the ideas of Naum Gabo, who was interested in the principle of stereometry - defining forms in terms of space rather than mass.
+From 1940, when she arrived in Cornwall, her pictures were exploratory and even tentative as she began to develop her own method and visual language.
+The influence of St Ives then began to take hold as local shapes and colours became apparent – the Cornish rocks, landscape and buildings.
+Perhaps the most significant innovation at this time derived from the ideas of Naum Gabo, who was interested in the principle of stereometry – defining forms in terms of space rather than mass.
 Barns-Graham's series of glacier pictures that started in 1949, inspired by her walks on the Grindelwald Glacier in Switzerland, reflect the idea of looking at things in a total view, not only from the outside but from all points, including inside.
-In 1952 her studies of local forms became more planar and two dimensional, but from the mid-1950s she had developed a more expressionist and free form attitude following journeys to Spain.
+In 1952 her studies of local forms became more planar and two dimensional.
+From the mid-1950s Barns-Graham developed a more expressionist and free form attitude following journeys to Spain.